Ribbon Race 2025

 Mr. Simmelink is an unparalleled passionate and knowledgeable naturalist.
 Based on his love of nature, he has been involved in all kinds of nature management and nature development for decades.
 He is one of the driving forces behind Stichting SAAP's successful Akkerranden project, which has since been emulated in other municipalities.
 He also co-initiated the national exemplary project "Together for the Partridge," for which he lectured in numerous places and which was awarded the Golden Medal in 2017.

-For four years, Mr. Simmelink has been chairman of the Groot Deunk Foundation.
+Mr. Simmelink has been chairman of the Groot Deunk Foundation for four years.
 The Groot Deunk estate covers 4.5 hectares and is an initiative of volunteers and local residents.
-For the Wildlife Management Unit, Mr. Simmelink has also been volunteering for 40 years.
-In addition, he is very active in his hamlet of Barlo.
-Among other things, he organizes group walks and bicycle tours through the outlying areas of Barlo and Aalten to spread his knowledge of and love for nature.
+Mr. Simmelink has also been volunteering for the Wildlife Management Unit for 40 years.
+In addition, he is very active in his neighborhood of Barlo.
+Among other things, he organizes group walks and bike rides through the countryside around Barlo and Aalten to share his knowledge of and love for nature.

 Since 2000, Ms. Klijn Hesselink has been active as a volunteer in numerous organizations.
-For example, she held board positions with gymnastics association DOK, gymnastics association Athos, Algemene Daalse Belangen and Platform Aalten.
-She stood at the cradle of important mergers and events, and played a connecting role within the hamlet of Dale, including with her initiative for participation in the TV program "Zomer in Gelderland.
+She has held board positions at the DOK gymnastics club, the Athos gymnastics club, Algemene Daalse Belangen, and Platform Aalten.
+She was involved in important mergers and events and played a connecting role within the Dale community, including her initiative to participate in the TV program "Zomer in Gelderland" (Summer in Gelderland).

 In addition, Ms. Klijn Hesselink has been involved in education, nature conservation and local culture through pop choir AmeeZing for many years.
 She is also still active in the Philadelphia parents' association, where she advocates for the interests of people with intellectual disabilities.
 Her efforts within SAAP and the Field Edge Project also demonstrate her commitment to landscape and sustainability.